Automattic/wp-calypso/docs/coding-guidelines/css.md

 Apart from the above structure, please adhere to these guidelines:

+- We use [Stylelint](https://stylelint.io/) to enforce a consistent code style.
+You can check for style lints by running `yarn lint:css`.
+Please see [IDE setup](#ide-setup-auto-formatting) section for more details.
 - Follow the [WordPress CSS Coding Standards](https://make.wordpress.org/core/handbook/coding-standards/css/), unless it contradicts something stated in this document.
 - Avoid `#` selectors for style purposes.
 Their specificity becomes troublesome to manage fairly quickly.
 - Don't use the `!important` declaration.
 If you think you need to do it, consider fixing the root cause.